 When planning your charity sweepstakes promotion on social networks, you’ll want to make sure to follow the guidelines posted by each social network regarding the promotion of giveaways.

-Most social networks will require that you include the following disclaimer within your post: “The Campaign hosted by [your company name] is in no way sponsored, endorsed, administered by, or associated with [Social Media Platform].”
+Most social networks will require that you include the following disclaimer within your post: “The experience hosted by [your company name] is in no way sponsored, endorsed, administered by, or associated with [Social Media Platform].”